Introduction: The Power of Caring in GameTruck Ownership

 I have made many mistakes in my life, but at every juncture I cared about getting it right.
 Did I?
-No. But I got it right often enough to still be in business 15 years after I started this crazy enterprise and I believe it is that deep sense of caring that permeates the entire GameTruck system.
-I believe this is why top owner Erik Maxwell says, “We are GameTruck.”
+No. But I got it right often enough to still be in business 15 years after I started this crazy enterprise.
+I believe it is that deep sense of caring that permeates the entire GameTruck system.
+I know this is why top owner Erik Maxwell says, “We are GameTruck.”.
 It’s not some piece of equipment or a thing we own.
 It is who we are.

 Probably what separates long term success from an expensive life lesson is that simple word.
-People who think they are buying a thing or purchasing their way into the game industry rarely succeed, or achieve the kind of self-satisfaction they hope for when they start a business.
+People who think they are purchasing their way into the game industry rarely succeed, or achieve the kind of self-satisfaction they hope for when they start a business.

 If you were to ask me, the one attributes that sets GameTruck owners apart, is that they care.
-They care about showing up on time.
-They care about delivering a great event.
-They care about making the hosts life easier.
+They care about showing up on time, about delivering a great event and about making the hosts life easier.
 And they have to.
 Mothers and fathers trust us with their children.
 Principals and teachers trust us with their students.
 Managers and team leaders trust us to engage and entertain their employees.
 If you don’t care, you cannot consistently, year in and year out earn that kind of trust and keep it safe.

 What makes someone a great GameTruck owner?
 In a word, They care.

 Find out how to become GameTruck owner today!

 For more blogs like this click here!